-Reushle, Shirley and Mcdonald, Jacquelin (2001) A comparative study of software to aid the development of a conceptual framework for instructional design theory.
-In: 18th Annual Conference of the Australasian Society for Computers in Learning in Tertiary Education: Meeting at the Crossroads, 9-12 Dec 2001, Melbourne, Australia.
+Reushle, Shirley and McDonald, Jacquelin (2001) A comparative study of software to aid the development of a conceptual framework for instructional design theory.
+In: 18th Annual Conference of the Australasian Society for Computers in Learning in Tertiary Education (ASCILITE 2001): Meeting at the Crossroads, 9-12 Dec 2001, Melbourne, Australia.

 |Item Type:||Conference or Workshop Item (Commonwealth Reporting Category E) (Paper)|

 |Additional Information:||Published version desposited with blanket permission of publisher.|